Muhammad-Ali-Mughal/Amazon.in_project/README.md

 # Amazon.in_project

-this is my personal Amazon.in website clone
+This is my personal Amazon.in website clone